 If you’re writing a comedy, what is your character’s wacky view of the world?
 If it’s based on yourself or someone you know, make sure you take their traits to the extreme.
 It’s more important than ever to give comic characters flaws, but make sure you give them a redeeming feature too.

-Use a mind-map to brainstorm your characters and help you come up with some fun details.
+Use a mind map to brainstorm your characters and help you come up with some fun details.
 See here for more on brainstorming.

 Don’t get carried away with backstory – think about how much you actually need.
 This will depend on several things, including what you’re writing.
 If you’re developing a TV series, chances are you’re going to need a lot of backstory to help you come up with an abundance of story ideas.
 However this can be developed over time, you don’t need to know every last detail about your character before you start writing.
 If you’re developing a children’s story, especially one for young children, you probably won’t need a lot of backstory.

 But what about a feature film or novel?
 It really depends on the type of story you’re telling; if you’re writing the next War and Peace, you’re going to need a lot of backstory.
-But if you’re writing something very much set in the present, be wary of creating lots of detailed backstory that you then feel compelled to shoehorn into your story.
+But if you’re writing something very much set in the present, be wary of creating lots of detailed backstories that you then feel compelled to shoehorn into your story.

 Try one or all of these approaches that take your fancy, and see what works for you.
-The the most important thing is to find a method that works for you.
+The most important thing is to find a method that works for you.
 But mixing things up helps keep your writing fresh too.
 Don’t be scared – if you need to rework or even cut your characters, just jump right in.
 What’s the worst that can happen?
 You can always change them back again.

 You can give these approaches a try at any point in the writing process –at the start, as you begin exploring your story, mid-way through if you get stuck, or perhaps when you embark on a rewrite, if you’ve received some negative feedback.